virtual-cast/Zenject/README.md

 * **Lazily instantiated objects and the object graph**
     * Zenject does not immediately instantiate every object defined by the bindings that you've set up in your installers.
 It will only instantiate those bindings that are marked `NonLazy`.
 All other bindings are only instantiated when they are needed.
 All the `NonLazy` objects as well as all their dependencies form the 'initial object graph' of the application.
 Note that this automatically includes all types that implement `IInitializable,` `ITickable,` `IDisposable,` etc.   So if you have a binding that is not being created because nothing in the initial object graph references it, then you can make this explicit by adding `NonLazy` to your binding

+* <a id="do-not-add-bindings-after-install"></a>Restrict the use of bind commands to the 'composition root' only.
+In other words, do not make calls to `Container.Bind`, `Container.Rebind`, or `Container.Unbind` after the install phase is completed.
+This important because immediately after install completes the initial object graph of your application is constructed, and needs access to the full set of bindings.

+All calls to `Container.Bind` should occur during startup before anything is resolved/instantiated.
+This is important because otherwise, a class might be instantiated that

 * <a id="bad-execution-order"></a>**The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
     * It may be because the 'script execution order' of the Zenject classes `ProjectKernel` or `SceneKernel` or `SceneContext` is incorrect.
 These classes should always have the earliest or near earliest execution order.
 This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
 However if you are compiling Zenject yourself or have a unique configuration, you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.